NER Class L

-The NER Class L (LNER Class J73) was a class of 0-6-0T steam locomotives of the North Eastern Railway.
-They were a specialised design, intended for use on the Redheugh and Quayside banks on either side of the River Tyne.
-They were replaced on the Quayside branch by NER Class ES1 electric locomotives in 1905 but were re-allocated to other duties.
+The North Eastern Railway Class L, classified as Class J73 by the London and North Eastern Railway (LNER), was a class of steam locomotives.
+They were a specialised design, intended for use on the steep inclines of the Redheugh and Quayside banks on either side of the River Tyne.
+They were replaced on the Quayside branch by NER Class ES1 electric locomotives in 1905 but were re-allocated to other duties, mostly around Tyne Dock and Ferryhill and several were used on Humberside.

 Overview

 The Class L was Wilson Worsdell's first design for the NER.
 Unusually for a Wilson Worsdell design, they were fitted with Joy valve gear instead of the Stephenson valve gear fitted to his later locomotives.

-British Railways
+Numbering

-All 10 locomotives survived into British Railways ownership in 1948 and their BR numbers were 68355-68364.
+The locomotives were originally numbered 554–553.
+All 10 locomotives survived into British Railways ownership in 1948 and their BR numbers were 68355–68364.

+Withdrawal

 They were all withdrawn between 1955 and 1960.
 None have been preserved.